Sign Up for a Free Account

 Overview

-Very long-chain acyl-CoA dehydrogenase and mitochondrial trifunctional protein (including long-chain L-3-hydroxyacyl-CoA dehydrogenase) deficiencies are recessively inherited inborn errors of mitochondrial fatty acid oxidation.
-They have a wide range of manifestations, from clinically asymptomatic to severe hypertrophic cardiomyopathy and/or acute, life-threatening episodes of hypoketotic, hypoglycemic coma induced by fasting.
+Very long-chain acyl-CoA dehydrogenase and mitochondrial trifunctional protein (including isolated long-chain 3-hydroxyacyl-CoA dehydrogenase) deficiencies are recessively inherited inborn errors of mitochondrial fatty acid oxidation.
+They have a wide range of manifestations, from clinically asymptomatic to severe hypertrophic cardiomyopathy, cardiac arrhythmias, or acute life-threatening episodes of hypoketotic, hypoglycemic coma induced by fasting or physiologic stress (75; 76; 81).
 In infancy, the presentation can mimic sudden infant death syndrome.
-Milder variants may primarily affect skeletal muscle and become manifest in adolescence or early adulthood as chronic weakness, pain, recurrent rhabdomyolysis, or acute or chronic cardiomyopathies.
+Milder variants primarily affect skeletal muscle and manifest in adolescence or early adulthood as chronic weakness, pain, recurrent rhabdomyolysis, or acute or chronic cardiomyopathies.
+Newborn screening and treatment with triheptanoin have dramatically improved patient outcome.
 Insights into clinical presentation, etiology, pathophysiology, diagnostic work-up, treatment, and pregnancy are presented in this article.
 The authors describe novel diagnostic tools and clinical trials on potential new management strategies for these fatty oxidation disorders.

 Key points

-• Mitochondrial fatty acid oxidation is the central metabolic pathway for ATP production, especially in liver, heart, and skeletal muscle.
+• Mitochondrial fatty acid oxidation is the central metabolic pathway for generation of substrates for ATP production, especially in liver, heart, and skeletal muscle.

 • Fatty acid-oxidation disorders can present with acute, life-threatening episodes of hypoketotic, hypoglycemic coma induced by fasting.